bradrn/Conkey/README.md

 If the `~/Library` folder does not already contain a “Keyboard Layouts” folder, just create it.

 It should also work if you put the `.bundle` directory in `/System/Library`.

+### XCompose

+Some platforms provide a [compose key](https://en.wikipedia.org/wiki/Compose_key) to convert key sequences into alternate characters.
+Though this does not provide a full ‘keyboard layout’ *per se*, Conkey has been adapted to work with XCompose, with the ‘compose key’ / ‘multi key’ taking the place of AltGr.

+The following installation instructions should work for Linux:

+1. Download the XCompose file from [the latest release](https://github.com/bradrn/Conkey/releases/tag/v5.0.0);
+     rename it to `.XCompose` and move it into your home directory.
+2. Enable the compose key, e.g. in the ‘Keyboard’ settings of your desktop environment, or by setting XKB option `compose:ralt`.
+   (See the Linux section above for more on this).
+3. Log out and then in to enable the new keybindings.

+The same `.XCompose` file should also be compatible with [WinCompose](https://github.com/SamHocevar/wincompose) for Windows.
+However, I have not tested this.
+Follow the instructions in the linked documentation to install Conkey using this method.

 ## Building